simminni/appmetadata-go/README.md

 1. https://go.dev/doc/tutorial/web-service-gin.html
 2. https://gin-gonic.com/docs/testing/

 Code for this application is organized into model, controller, dao and service packages.
-Tests are in their corrsponding test packages.
+Tests are in their corresponding test packages.
 This app facilitates following API calls,
 1. GET /appmetadata
     This returns current appmetadata persisted in memory